The 7 Best Table Saws

 The Shop Fox W1837 is a hybrid table saw.
 It has a fully-enclosed base surrounding the blade and motor, much like a cabinet table saw.
 But the base is smaller and rests atop four legs like a contractor table saw.
 Completely enclosing the blade and motor provides for much better dust collection when attached to a dust extractor.

 The rip fence is high quality and stays true once set, without requiring re-alignment.
 Vibration is reduced thanks to the heavy cast-iron trunnions that are mounted to the cabinet itself.
-And while its not exactly portable given its 243-lb weight, it is at least movable.
+And while it’s not exactly portable given its 243-lb weight, it is at least movable.
 Foot-activated levers on the base let you drop down wheels to move it around your shop, then lower it onto the legs for maximum stability.

 The Shop Fox can run on either 120 V or 240 V power, but is configured for 120 V out of the box.